FNNDSC/pl-fastsurfer_inference/README.rst

 Abstract
 --------

 ``fastsurfer_inference`` is a ChRIS app that efficiently performs cortical parcellation and anatomical segmentation on raw brain MRI images.
 In actuality, the ChRIS app is wrapper/vehicle around the FastSurfer engine developed by the Deep Medical Imaging lab.
+This plugin only wraps around the neural network (responsible for image segmentation).
+FastSurfer also has a recon-surf surface pipeline.

 This plugin is GPU-capable.
 In anecdotal testing, a full segmentation on the GPU takes in the order of a minute (or less).
 The same segmentation on CPU can take 90 minutes.
 Note for CPU running, a machine with high RAM is required.
 While not fully tested, we recommend at least 24GB RAM for CPU runs (although 16GB RAM might work).